marensajdaras/chatbot_gemini_llm/README.md

 -> file17.py is fully updated with usage of ConversationBufferMemory for memory of AI Agent, now you can make a normal conversation because the AI Agent has memory of previous prompts and the conversation makes sense.

 -> file_interface.py is the most complete version till now with interface using streamlit

+-> PNG files show that the ai agent function and that the ai agent has memory to give better convenient answers